VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 ### Points Cloud

-  You have to install [Potree Converter](https://github.com/potree/PotreeConverter), when you have this create a new folder, put the folder point_cloud from Zanzibar file (*.las) .
+  You have to install [Potree Converter](https://github.com/potree/PotreeConverter), when you have this create a new folder and put the folder point_cloud from Zanzibar file (*.las) in.

-Write this in the new folder in your console:
+In your console go on the new folder and:

 ```` PotreeConverter Zanzibar/Las/* -o Zanzibar/ --material RGB ````
 (It can take time like ~2 3 min)